 Camelina Operations.
 In March 2013, we acquired the business and assets of Sustainable Oils, LLC, a company that has been engaged in developing Camelina products since 2007.
 Sustainable Oils has generated over \$20 million in revenues during the past three years, but has incurred a loss of approximately \$5.8 million during that time.
-The new Camelina operations will require a significant amount of additional cash to scale up its operations and to reach profitable operations.
-We will operate the Camelina business that we acquired through a subsidiary Sustainable Oils LLC, which we capitalized with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
+The Camelina operations will require a significant amount of additional cash to scale up its operations and to reach profitable operations.
+We will operate the Camelina business that we acquired through a subsidiary Sustainable Oils Inc. which we capitalized with the Sustainable Oils intellectual properties and operating assets that we recently purchased.
 Furthermore, our goal is to fund the operations and expansion of the Camelina operations with new debt or equity that we are in the process of raising specifically for the Camelina subsidiary.
-We have been in discussions with a number of sources for the additional funding, but we have not entered into any binding arrangements for the desired amount of new funding.
-No assurance can be given that we will obtain the additional capital necessary to operate and grow our new Camelina operations.
+We have been in discussions with a number of sources for the additional capital necessary to operate and grow our new Camelina operations.
 In the event that we do not obtain the necessary amount of financing to properly operate and scale up our new Camelina operations, those operations are expected to continue to operate at a loss.